ginolhac/advent_of_code/README.md

 ### 2022

-- Day06: un-relevant but useful function to create groups based on state changes using `rle`
+- Day06: irrelevant but useful function to create groups based on state changes using `rle`
+- Day07, fail but need to try `R6` and also understand the `igraph` solution

 ### 2021